frederikprijck/blog.kwintenp/_drafts/2017-03-11-how-to-setup-marble-testing.md

 // |.
 This denotes that the stream completes. const charactersASCII = "----c|";
 // We define an object that represents the values
 // in the stream above.
-We used the 'c' to denote
+We used the c to denote
-// a 'next' event and we use the same 'c' in the
+// a 'next' event and we use the same c in the
 // object below to show the value. const charactersValues = {c: [obiWan, c3po, leia]};